uswds/uswds-site/pages/patterns/create-a-profile/phone-number.md

 If you do not specifically need a person’s phone number, do not ask for or collect this information.

 ## What's the solution
-Let users enter their phone numbers in whatever format is familiar to them.
-Allow for additional spaces, hyphens, dashes, and brackets.
-Accommodate country and area codes.
-Use the form label or hint text to tell users if you specifically need a U.S. or SMS-capable mobile phone number.
+Help users enter their phone numbers in a consistent, correct, usable format.
+Use the form label and hint text to show users the expected format, and if you specifically need a U.S. or SMS-capable mobile phone number.
+When possible, use input masking and both client- and server-side validation to ensure the phone number they enter can be successfully used to contact them if needed.

 ## Guidance